history | reviews | players | samples | ordering |

 chorus sounds including some warbly, seasick sounds at higher speeds.

-The second (middle) position is a THIN setting, which
+The second (middle) position (shorter delay time) is a THIN setting, which

 sounds a little like the tc electronics Chorus.
 It is a lighter